 We take great pride in producing Paraglider pilots with a high skill level and a good attitude to embark on a long and safe flying career.
 Ex student Chris`s Cp plus web page

 If you have committed to a Club pilot course with us, you intend to take up the sport.
 It makes sense to be using your own equipment.
-Please give some serious consideration to purchasing your flight equipment from us at the DFC.
-A new Nova paraglider, or Macpara wing, Macpara harness and Plusmax helmet cost £3500.
-Used equipment is usually available cost about £2,300.
+Please give some serious consideration to purchasing your flight equipment from us.
+A new Nova or Macpara wing, Macpara harness and Plusmax helmet cost £3600.
+Used equipment is usually available cost about £2,200.
 Buying your equipment from us has advantages:

 - You use the same wing each time you fly.